aws-samples/amazon-efs-developer-zone/README.md

 ## Application Integration of EFS with different compute resources

-In the section we will go over each and every compute resource and look at how Amazon EFS works with all different compute resources, lets start with traditional compute, and see how we can make use of Amazon EFS with Amazon EC2
+In the section we will go over each and every compute resource and look at how Amazon EFS works with all different compute resources, let’s start with traditional compute, and see how we can make use of Amazon EFS with Amazon EC2

 ## Amazon EFS with Amazon EC2 instances